Post job

 It is the responsibility of the community health program coordinators to create and manage health and wellness programs based in communities.
 The programs are developed to address various health issues and improve residents' health outcomes for a particular state or city.
 The coordinators make sure that health program policies and practices are properly implemented.
 They maintain the budget and track the transactions or expenditures.
 These professionals should be able to communicate clearly, have attention to detail, and have working experience in the field.

-In this section, we compare the average public health worker annual salary with that of an assistant director of nutrition and wellness programs.
-Typically, assistant directors of nutrition and wellness programs earn a $34,816 higher salary than public health workers earn annually.
+If we compare the average public health worker annual salary with that of an assistant director of nutrition and wellness programs, we find that assistant directors of nutrition and wellness programs typically earn a $34,816 higher salary than public health workers make annually.

 These skill sets are where the common ground ends though.
-A public health worker responsibility is more likely to require skills like "social work," "public works," "grass," and "manual labor."
-Whereas a assistant director of nutrition and wellness programs requires skills like "corporate wellness programs," "health education programs," "mental health," and "diabetes."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a public health worker are more likely to require skills like "social work," "public works," "grass," and "manual labor."
+On the other hand, a job as an assistant director of nutrition and wellness programs requires skills like "corporate wellness programs," "health education programs," "mental health," and "diabetes."
+As you can see, what employees do in each career varies considerably.

 On average, assistant directors of nutrition and wellness programs reach higher levels of education than public health workers.
 Assistant directors of nutrition and wellness programs are 11.2% more likely to earn a Master's Degree and 4.5% more likely to graduate with a Doctoral Degree.